CodeliciousProduct/updown_monitor/README.md

 npm run build --report
 ```

-`Cloned from [here](https://github.com/nya1/updown-status-page), then stripped down to only what I needed.`

 ## Deploy To GitHub Pages

 1. Main branch, run the terminal command: `npm run build`